aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 a.
 Every 5 minutes a web-service is called to retrieve the latest data which is then immediately processed by the AIMMS app.
 #.
 From an on-premise database all new customer orders are written once a day to the cloud-based application database.
 #.
 User can hit a button in the AIMMS app that triggers a data import from an on-premise database containing the production planning so that they are working on the latest data.
 #.
-An AIMMS application writes XML files to AIMMS PRO storage.
+An AIMMS application writes XML files to AIMMS PRO Storage.
 An on-premise utility retrieves those files once every hour using the PRO API.

 More details on AIMMS Cloud architecture